MIXED DOUBLES: tandem lectures on unrelated topics

 A Celebration of the Community for the Terminally Curious!

 MIXED DOUBLES is a playful, informative, and engaging approach to a broad range of subjects presented two at a time by a diverse group of informed and passionate individuals or teams from various disciplines in the Triad region.
 Playful, open-ended, entertaining, and highly educational by its very nature, topics in the initial season range from the history of punk rock to the study of robotics, and from basic pruning techniques to belly-dancing and behind the scenes of animation and special effects.
 One of the sessions was ‘curated’ during the initial season by audience members and others who suggested topics and individuals who align with the spirit of the Mixed Doubles program.
 Season ONE began JAN 8 and ran through MAR 5, 2020.
-Season TWO begins in JAN, 2021.
-STAY TUNED FOR DETAILS.
+Season TWO begins on JAN 25, 2024.
+DETAILS coming soon!

 Organized by David J Brown, Director/Co-Founder, DENT Creative Reuse Center and Art Laboratory, a nonprofit in Winston Salem, in conjunction with the Forsyth County Public Library and the Southeastern Center for Contemporary Art.